 I am a Visiting Assistant Professor of Sociology in the Anthropology & Sociology Department at Albion College.
 I received my PhD in May 2018 from the Sociology Department at the University at Albany, SUNY.
 My dissertation, “‘I Think That’s Really What It Comes Down To, Is Intimacy’: LGBTQ+ Polyamory and the Queering of Intimacy,” explored queer (LGBTQ+) polyamorous relationships, families, and community.
 My specialty areas within Sociology are Sexualities and Families (comps) as well as Qualitative Methods, and I have expertise in queer and polyamorous intimacies.
-My teaching interests are related to sexualities, sexual politics, families, queer families, queer studies, intersectionality, inequality/stratification, and research methods, and I am committed to teaching from a social justice perspective.
+My teaching interests are related to sexualities, sexual politics, families, queer families, queer studies, intersectionality, inequality/stratification, research methods, and teaching/pedagogy, and I am committed to teaching from a social justice perspective.
 My research interests include families of choice and creative kinship, queer representation in college curriculum, queer polyamorous intimacies, anti-assimilationism, and sexual citizenship.

 More about me:

 I was born in raised in the college town of Norman, Oklahoma.
 I graduated from Norman North High School a year early and began undergrad at the University of Oklahoma (OU) the week after my 17th birthday.
 I earned a Bachelor of Arts in Philosophy in 2005, with optional minors in Sociology and Psychology.
 I then worked for a few years in Human Resources, but quickly learned that I am not fond of the corporate world.
 So, I returned to OU for the graduate program in Sociology.
 After receiving my MA in 2010, I relocated to the Capital Region of New York to complete my doctorate at SUNY Albany.
 I completed comprehensive exams in Families (with distinction) and Sexualities, and successfully defended my dissertation last year.
 I recently moved to Albion, MI and am thrilled to be a 5-minute walk away from my campus office.
 I enjoy heights, traveling, playing piano, listening to music, watching indie films, eating Thai food and pho, and cuddling with my little animals.